 - Provide benefits and PTO

 If you made it through this list of questions, and you’re interested in learning more about finance, accounting, and HR consulting, connect with me on LinkedIn for more information.
 I’d love to tailor the answers to these questions—and any others you might have—to your specific situation.
-Consulting can be more than daydream; it can be your reality!
+Consulting can be more than a daydream; it can be your reality!